Zendro-dev/Zendro-dev.github.io/setup_root.md

 **With or without docker:**

+*Remember that dotfiles are usually treated as hidden files, so make sure you can view hidden files.*
 * **SPA in development mode:** ./single-page-app/.env.development
 * **SPA in production mode:** ./single-page-app/.env.production
 * **GraphiQL in development mode:** ./graphiql-auth/.env.development